Getting started¶

 From your terminal, install Juju:

-sudo snap install juju --channel=3.4/stable
+sudo snap install juju --channel=3.6/stable

 Bootstrap a Juju controller:

-juju bootstrap microk8s-classic
+juju bootstrap microk8s

 Install Terraform¶